RoboKiwi/RoboKiwi.com/content/wiki/data/sql/migrations.md

 Concept of environments?
 Test, Prod etc?
 So migration or chunk of migration can run (or not run) in a particular environment.

+Allow the app to start even if the migrations fail

+Automatically expose the API and web interface (similar to the Swashbuckle Swagger endpoints)

 # Migration libraries and approaches

 ## .NET